sdesabbata/r-for-geographic-data-science/docs/400-supervised-learning.md

 install.packages("neuralnet")
 ```

-### Data

-The examples use the same data seen in previous practicals, but for the 7 LADs in Leicestershire outside the boundaries of the city of Leicester: Blaby, Charnwood, Harborough, Hinckley and Bosworth, Melton, North West Leicestershire, and Oadby and Wigston.
+The examples use the same data seen in previous chapters, but for the 7 LADs in Leicestershire outside the boundaries of the city of Leicester: Blaby, Charnwood, Harborough, Hinckley and Bosworth, Melton, North West Leicestershire, and Oadby and Wigston.
 Those data are loaded from the `2011_OAC_Raw_uVariables_Leicestershire.csv`.
 The second part of the code extracts the data of the Rural Urban Classification (2011) from the compressed file `RUC11_OA11_EW.zip`, loads the extracted data and finally deletes them.

 ```r